Introducing Combined Effects of Filtering and ASE Noise in Optical Links Supposing Different Equalization Algorithms: TRANSCEIVER MODEL AND SNR DEFINITION

 The bit error rate is expressed as:

-where \( k_1 \) and $k_2$ depend on the modulation format.
-The total system SNR is obtained considering the Gaussian Channel model, which have been shown to apply in metro-access networks in \cite{RossoICTON:2025}, as the inverse sum of individual contributions:
+where $k_1$ and $k_2$ depend on the modulation format\cite{QAM,Carena:2012}.
+The total SNR of the system is obtained by considering the Gaussian Channel model, which has been shown to be applied in metro-access networks scenarios in \cite{RossoICTON:2025}, as the inverse sum of individual contributions:

-Where we consider:
+where we consider:

-The only impairment in optical domain (other than filtering, which will be taken into account later on) is ASE noise, because we neglect the fiber nonlinearity.
+where ROP is the received optical power, and $P_{\text{ASE}}$ is the total power of the ASE noise injected in the optical link.
+The only impairment in the optical domain (other than filtering, which will be taken into account later on) is ASE noise, because we neglect the fiber nonlinearity.
 Moreover, we take the symbol rate as a reference bandwidth to compute the noise power.
 The transceiver's contribution is further decomposed into transmitter and receiver components:

-The transmitter impact is considered constant due to fixed output power (typically 0 dBm), and it is assumed to have a negligible impact with respect to receiver's.
-The receiver contribution varies with input power \( P_{\mathrm{RX}} \), primarily due to photodetector noise sources including thermal, shot, and dark current noise.
+The transmitter impact is considered constant due to fixed output power (typical values range from -10 dBm to 1 dBm), and it is assumed to have a negligible impact with respect to receiver's.
+The receiver contribution varies with the ROP, primarily due to photodetector noise sources including thermal, shot, and dark current noise.

-To model transceiver performance, the effective transceiver \( \mathrm{SNR}_{\mathrm{TRX}} \) is extracted via curve fitting, based on the equation proposed in \cite{Toru2024}.
+To model transceiver performance, the effective transceiver $\text{SNR}_{\text{TRX}}$ is determined via a simplified curve fitting, based on experimental data and the equation and procedure proposed in \cite{Toru2024,TesiAndrea}.
+The formula, in linear scale, follows:

-Where $N$ and $D$ are two fitting parameters to obtain the dashed line in Figure \ref{fig:transceiver}.
+where ROP is expressed in mW and $N$ and $D$ are two fitting parameters to obtain the dashed line in \autoref{fig:transceiver}.
+To plot the back-to-back characterization, conversion to dB scale was performed on ROP and $\text{SNR}_{\text{TRX}}$ for better visualization.

+As reported in \autoref{table:symbol_rates}, both transceivers operate at the same symbol rate for $\text{DP-QPSK-200G}$ and $\text{DP-16QAM-400G}$ modulation formats.
+Since the internal noise contributions of the device are independent of the modulation format, the fitting parameters $N$ and $D$ can be assumed to be the same for both cases and are therefore fitted simultaneously in \autoref{fig:transceiver}.
+This property is particularly advantageous given the different characteristics of the two modulation formats.
+In particular, DP-QPSK is more robust and can therefore be used to characterize the device under low-ROP conditions.
+Conversely, DP-16QAM is more suitable at high ROP values, where DP-QPSK yields extremely low BER levels.
+In such conditions, BER measurements with DP-QPSK become inaccurate and tend to saturate between $\text{BER} = 10^{-10}$ and $\text{BER} = 10^{-9}$ since typically in commercial transceivers BER estimation is performed only on the overhead bits.
+The saturation is depicted with empty bullets in \autoref{fig:transceiver}.